EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Method

 \subsection{Background-aware Foreground Exclusion}

 The first stage, BFE, prevents unintended object regeneration by explicitly excluding non-target foregrounds from reference regions and extracting clean background cues for contextually coherent reconstruction.
-Given an input image $I$ and a mask, we leverage the background-aware reasoning of MLLMs \citep{bai2025qwen2.5vl, zhu2025internvl3} to partition target foreground, non-target foregrounds, and background.
-The MLLM first identifies all semantic tags in the image and classifies the masked object as the target foreground, visible objects that may cause regeneration as non-target foregrounds, and occluded objects or scene components behind the target as background cues.
-For each MLLM-driven tag, we simply use Tag2Mask models (\emph{e.g.}, Grounding DINO~\citep{liu2024groundingdino} and SAM2~\citep{ravi2025sam2}) to localize its corresponding region.
-The union of these localized regions defines the non-target foreground mask, while pixels outside both the target and non-target foreground regions constitute the clean background.
+Given an input image $I$ and a target mask $M_T$, we leverage the background-aware reasoning of MLLMs \cite{bai2025qwen2.5vl, zhu2025internvl3} to partition target foreground, non-target foregrounds, and background.
+The MLLM first identifies all semantic tags in the image and classifies the masked object as the target foreground, visible objects that may cause regeneration as non-target foreground tags $\mathcal{F}$, and occluded objects or scene components behind the target as background subtype tags $\mathcal{B}$.
+For each non-target foreground tag in $\mathcal{F}$, we use Tag2Mask models (\emph{e.g.}, Grounding DINO~\cite{liu2024groundingdino} and SAM2~\cite{ravi2025sam2}) to localize its corresponding region.
+The union of these localized regions defines the non-target foreground mask; the remaining pixels outside both the target and non-target foreground regions are treated as clean background.